MarcSerraPeralta/hypergraph-decomposition/README.md

 ## Installation

 Currently, this package can only be installed from source code.
-One can install it using:
+In Unix-like system, one can install the package using:

 ```
 git clone git@github.com:MarcSerraPeralta/hypergraph-decomposition.git
 pip install hypergraph_decomposition/